 • Communication is essential and vital.
 Information concerning the change must be well communicated from managers evoking change to those who are affected by it in a reliable and timely manner.

-• The leaders should engage themselves in the change process and embrace it, then they can easily manage the team members' reaction to the change.
+• The leaders should engage themselves in the change process and embrace it, then they can easily manage the team member's reactions to the change.
 By having potent and upskill leadership, the process of change will be executed more smoothly.

 • By implementing project management strategies with the change, an organization will have a greater chance at success and meeting company objectives, hence, helping in better improvement of the organization